Mother's Hand Taste (son-mat), 2017 -

 CONCEPT / IDEA

-The Mother’s Hand Taste (Son-mat) project is composed of genealogical research on hand fungi and its influence on food taste, a visualized replication of son-mat, and a ritualistic hand-infecting objet aimed at preserving son-mat.
+The Mother’s Hand Taste (Son-mat) project is composed of genealogical research on hand microbiome and its influence on food taste, a visualized replication of son-mat, and a ritualistic hand-infecting machine aimed at preserving son-mat.
 By handling and observing these objects, viewers will be encouraged to think critically about the significance of cultural identity, heritage, and the passing down of invisible experiences in artistic, scientific, and sociological perspectives.

 Contact of food with the hands of the cook is an essential part of Korean cuisine.
 The Korean word son-mat, meaning “hand taste,” relates to a compliment in response to excellent culinary abilities.
 If someone is a good cook, the compliment would express that that person possesses good “hand taste.”
 Significantly, the word also connotes associations to family history, particularly the wisdom of ancestors, and gratitude toward nature.
 Son-mat is a mechanism for triggering special memories and a deep sense of belonging through the act of eating, as the knowledge of producing a particular Son-mat is a quality passed down generationally.